Romimap/Mix-Max-demo-project/readme.md

 By inspecting the material, one can see which shader is executing with which parameters.

-- **textures** : This folder contains the data used by the shaders. three sets of appearances (paving_stones, rock, sand) is provided. each appearance is composed of a color, normal, roughness texture, and have an associated priority map (``*_priority`` and ``*priority_bm``).
+- **textures** : This folder contains the data used by the shaders. seven sets of appearances (brick, dirt, grass, moss, paving_stones, rock, sand) are provided. each appearance is composed of a color, normal, roughness texture, and have an associated priority map (``*_priority`` and ``*priority_bm``).

 - **shaders** : This folder contains most of the code.